 On-farm diversified uses: means uses that are secondary to the principal agricultural use of the property, and are limited in area.
-On-farm diversified uses include, but are not limited to, home occupations, home industries, agri-tourism uses, and uses that produce value-added agricultural products.
+On-farm diversified uses include, but are not limited to, home occupations, home industries, agritourism uses, and uses that produce valueadded agricultural products.
+Ground-mounted solar facilities are permitted in prime agricultural areas, including specialty crop areas, only as on-farm diversified uses.